sabatale/jenkins-library/documentation/docs/extensibility.md

 !!! note "When to go with a custom template"
     If the configuration possibilities are not sufficient for you and if _1.
 Stage Exits_ is not applicable.

-In this option, you'll modify one of the ready-made pipelines to suit your needs.

-!!! danger "Decoupling"
-    This approach comes with the drawback that you're decoupled from improvements made in the centrally maintained pipelines, so we recommend to check for updates on a regular basis.

 ## 3. Custom `Jenkinsfile`